ParthibanS-16/Rewards_app/README.md

 - View individual transactions per month
 - Pagination support for transactions
 - Mock data simulates API with async fetch
-- Logging using `console.log` and structure inspired by Pino[Parseable Logging]
+- Logging using `logger` and structure inspired by Pino[Parseable Logging]
 - Unit tests for business logic and edge cases
 - Styled with `styled-components`